Denizen Kane

-Dennis Kim, better known by his stage name Denizen Kane, is an underground rapper and spoken word artist.
+Dennis Sangmin Kim, better known by his stage name Denizen Kane, is an underground rapper and spoken word artist.
 Denizen Kane is co-founder of the underground rap crew Typical Cats, with fellow MCs Qwazaar and Qwel, and producers / DJs Kid Knish and DJ Natural.
 He is also a founding member of Asian-American spoken word group I Was Born with Two Tongues.